zigtools/release-worker/README.md

 RWR+9B91GBZ0zOjh6Lr17+zKf5BoSuFvrx2xSeDE57uIYvnKBGmMjOex
 ```

+The signature file can be found by appending `.minisig` to the artifact file URI.

 ## /v1/zls/select-version

-Will respond with metadata about a ZLS build that is useable with the given Zig version.
+Will respond with metadata about a ZLS build that is usable with the given Zig version.
 The response body is similar to Zig's [index.json](https://ziglang.org/download/index.json).

 ### Query Parameters